TechnitiumSoftware/DnsServer/build.md

 1. Open VS2022 and use the "Clone a repository" option to clone the [TechnitiumLibrary](https://github.com/TechnitiumSoftware/TechnitiumLibrary) project using the `https://github.com/TechnitiumSoftware/TechnitiumLibrary.git` URL.
 Once the repository is cloned and opened in VS2022, select the build mode to "Release" from the dropdown box in the toolbar and use the Build > Build Solution menu to build it.

-2. Open VS2022 and use the "Clone a repository" option to clone the [DnsServer](https://github.com/TechnitiumSoftware/DnsServer) project using the `https://github.com/TechnitiumSoftware/DnsServer.git` URL.
+2. Open VS2022 and use the "Clone a repository" option to clone the [DnsServer](https://github.com/TechnitiumSoftware/DnsServer) project using the `https://github.com/TechnitiumSoftware/DnsServer.git` URL in the same parent folder that you had cloned the TechnitiumLibrary repository in previous step.
 Once the repository is cloned and opened in VS2022, right click on the `DnsServerSystemTrayApp` project and click on the Publish menu to open the publish page.
 Click the Publish button on it to publish the project in `DnsServer\DnsServerWindowsSetup\publish` folder.
 Similarly, right click on the `DnsServerWindowsService` project and click on the Publish menu to open publish page and use the Publish button to publish the project in the same folder as that of the previous project.

-3. Open the `DnsServer\DnsServerWindowsSetup\DnsServerSetup.iss` file in Inno Setup and click on the Build > Compile menu to generate a Windows setup in `DnsServerWindowsSetup\Release` folder that you can then use to install Technitium DNS Server.
+3. Open the `DnsServer\DnsServerWindowsSetup\DnsServerSetup.iss` file in Inno Setup and click on the Build > Compile menu to generate a Windows setup in `DnsServerWindowsSetup\Release` folder that you can then use to install Technitium DNS Server on Windows.

 ## For Linux

 Follow the instructions given below to build and install the DNS server from source.
+These instructions are written for Ubuntu and Raspberry Pi OS but, you can easily follow similar steps on your favorite distro.

 1. Install prerequisites like curl and git.
 ```